JardaniWorld/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-This code replaces all occurrences of an element by another in a list
+This code adds all unique integers in a list